JuliaLang/julia/README.windows.md

 Important Build Errata
 ----------------------

+- You must use win32 threads version of MinGW. **Do not** use a POSIX threads version of MinGW.
 - Do not use GCC 4.6 or earlier or gcc-dw2, stuff will be broken
+- Julia uses a [patched version](http://github.com/JuliaLang/readline/tarball/master) of GNU Readline 5.0

 Native Compile